cs31415/cs31415.github.io/writings/india-2025-diary.md

 The mother and father and grandmother chat with us about Punjabis in America, California fires, Texas floods, hockey, cakes made to order by the mother, her instagram account, job market in India (bad according to the father), coming of AI, career choices – Gurwinder is still unsure but is going to Pune to study commerce/CA with his brother Amarinder who has studied computer science and is working as a SAP consultant, the father who is a mechanical engineer, how engineering trains for general problem solving and engineers can fit into other fields with the reverse not being true, etc. A snack of spicy corn and plum cake is served.
 Shonu has just cake which is egg free and has elaichi, nutmeg and clove/pepper.
 A photo of Shonu and Gurwinder is taken before we leave.
 They barely fit in the same frame.
 Om Prakash is here to take us to Chabbra ji's 999 dukaan.
 He worked in Ambi Mama's factory.
 We are offered hot coffee.
 I select 3 collared t-shirts after making them take out 40-50 shirts.

 Pizza with cheese and corn for lunch.
-Shonu can't have because of corn.
+Unfortunately, Shonu can't have because of corn.
 She has paratha and cauliflower curry.

 #### July 20, 2025

 Relaxing Sunday.
-Good decoction coffee in morning made by Amma.
+Rich decoction coffee in morning made by Amma.
 Mini masala idli for breakfast.

-Lunch is gilki and dal.
+Gilki and dal for lunch.
+Getting to taste a wide variety of the local produce.

 One Soni aunty (Madhuri) comes by in evening as carrom game is in progress.
 She is a neighbor who sings bhajans with a group.
 Shonu made to sing baje muraliya and bolava vithala.
 Aunty sings bhajan – Ram ka gungaan keejiye.
 The mami also reluctantly sings with the disclaimer that she isn't a trained singer.
 It is rough but not harsh on the ear.

 Mina Jain and Rudrakshi come in evening bringing aloo wada which is delicious.
-Eat 3.5.
+Eat 3-4.
 Parvati brings dal baati at 9.
 Jumbo baatis.
 Eat 1/2 and feel full.
-Very tasty.
+Very tasty though a touch spicy.

 #### July 21, 2025